-- As described in 36 CFR § 800.4(b)(1), a field survey will be performed in accordance with the Secretary of the Interior's Standards and Guidelines for Identification to verify locations of previously recorded archaeological resources within the APE and to examine all accessible lands not previously subject to adequate survey within the APE or that need to be resurveyed to meet current professional standards (NPS 1983). - Qualified professional archaeologists (i.e., individuals who meet the Secretary of the Interior's Professional Qualifications Standards for Archaeology [NPS 2021]) will supervise and participate in all field work. - During the survey, archaeologists will walk parallel transects spaced at no more than 30-meters as vegetation and terrain allow. - Previously recorded archaeological sites within the APE will be relocated, and their site records will be updated only if the existing documentation does not meet current standards for recording or if the condition and/or integrity of the property has changed since its previous recording. - Newly discovered archaeological resources within the APE, including isolated finds, will be documented following the documentation procedures outlined in Instructions for Recording Historical Resources (OHP 1995), which utilizes California Department of Parks and Recreation (DPR) Forms 523 A through L. Sketch maps will be drawn to-scale, and the resource will be photographed. - Field personnel will use a Global Positioning System (GPS) receiver to document the location of archaeological resources (including isolates) within the APE, which will be plotted onto the appropriate U.S. Geological Survey (USGS) 7.5-minute topographic quadrangle using the Universal Transverse Mercator (UTM) coordinate system. - GPS data collection will adhere to the SNF specifications for accuracy and sitespecific procedures where applicable.
-Additionally, the areas examined will be plotted onto the appropriate USGS 7.5-minute topographic quadrangle for comparison with previous survey coverage maps. - Archaeological surveys that occur on SNF lands will require valid Organic Act permits.
-Any ground disturbing testing that occurs on SNF lands will require valid Archaeological Resources Protection Act permits.
-SCE or their consultants will obtain all required permits prior to beginning field work and will notify the SNF when field work is scheduled.
+- As described in 36 CFR § 800.4(b)(1), a field survey will be performed in accordance with the Secretary of the Interior's Standards and Guidelines for Identification to verify locations of previously recorded archaeological resources within the APE and to examine all accessible lands not previously subject to adequate survey within the APE or that need to be resurveyed to meet current professional standards (NPS 1983). - Qualified professional archaeologists (i.e., individuals who meet the Secretary of the Interior's Professional Qualifications Standards for Archaeology [NPS 2021]) will supervise and participate in all field work. - During the survey, archaeologists will walk parallel transects spaced at no more than 30-meters as vegetation and terrain allow. - Previously recorded archaeological sites within the APE will be relocated, and their site records will be updated only if the existing documentation does not meet current standards for recording or if the condition and/or integrity of the property has changed since its previous recording. - Newly discovered archaeological resources within the APE, including isolated finds, will be documented following the documentation procedures outlined in Instructions for Recording Historical Resources (OHP 1995), which utilizes California Department of Parks and Recreation (DPR) Forms 523 A through L. Sketch maps will be drawn to-scale, and the resource will be photographed. - All previously documented NRHP-eligible and unevaluated cultural resource sites in and adjacent to the APE will be inspected and updated according to the TSP and SQF archaeological permit. - Inspected sites will be completely examined, with at least broad-scale observations made for portions of the site extending beyond the survey area, unless otherwise negotiated with the Forest HPM (or delegate). - All newly identified sites, including portions outside the APE, will be completely documented.
+In the case of historic roads or trails, documentation will extend at least to the nearest intersection with a paved road, an intersection with another road or trail, or the National Forest boundary. - Field personnel will use a Global Positioning System (GPS) receiver to document the location of archaeological resources (including isolates) within the APE, which will be plotted onto the appropriate U.S. Geological Survey (USGS) 7.5-minute topographic quadrangle using the Universal Transverse Mercator (UTM) coordinate system. - GPS data collection will adhere to the SQF specifications for accuracy and sitespecific procedures where applicable.
+Additionally, the areas examined will be plotted onto the appropriate USGS 7.5-minute topographic quadrangle for comparison with previous survey coverage maps.

-- Representative examples of time diagnostic artifacts will be photographed and described.
-All artifacts encountered during the field survey will be left in place; no artifacts will be collected during the field survey. - A field report will be submitted to the SNF according to stipulations in the archaeological permit.
+- Archaeological surveys that occur on SQNF lands will require valid Organic Act permits.
+Any ground disturbing testing that occurs on SQNF lands will require valid Archaeological Resources Protection Act permits.
+SCE or their consultants will obtain all required permits prior to beginning field work and will notify the SQNF when field work is scheduled. - Representative examples of time diagnostic artifacts will be photographed and described.
+All artifacts encountered during the field survey will be left in place; no artifacts will be collected during the field survey. - A field report will be submitted to the SQNF according to stipulations in the archaeological permit.